flashattention/flashattention/README.md

-# Developer with interest in React, Python, ML, LLM
+# Dev with interest in React, Python, ML, LLM